chutoan99/interview/interview.md

 My current goal is to focus deeply on front-end development At the same time learning more back-end technologies to become a full-stack developer within the 1 to 1.5 years.

+My strengths is:
-My strengths include my ability to quickly adapt to projects using technologies I have not previously worked with, as well as my capability to work effectively both in a team and independently.
+- I have the ability to adapt quickly to projects, to technologies that I have not used before.
+- I can learn technologies quickly.
+- I can work well in a team or independently.
+- I can keep my cool and I don`t allow pressure to get to me.
+My weakness is,
-As for my weakness, my language skills are not very strong.
+- My language skills are not very strong.
 However, I am currently working on improving them step by step.

 ### What are your strengths and weaknesses?
-My strengths include my ability to quickly adapt to projects using technologies I have not previously worked with, as well as my capability to work effectively both in a team and independently.
-As for my weakness, my language skills are not very strong.
+My strengths is:
+- I have the ability to adapt quickly to projects, to technologies that I have not used before.
+- I can learn technologies quickly.
+- I can work well in a team or independently.
+- I can keep my cool and I don`t allow pressure to get to me.
+My weakness is,
+- My language skills are not very strong.
 However, I am currently working on improving them step by step.

 ### How do you process handle tasks?